Ksymenka/tic-tac-toe/README.md

 - On linux:
 You're on linux, you probably can compile by yourself
 - On mac:
-Idk, never saw any mac
+Idk, i've never seen a mac
 ### Important!
 It's written in java 20 so you need java to use it.
 [Download it from here, if you don't have it already installed](https://www.oracle.com/pl/java/technologies/downloads/)